-6. In 2019, the Company highly valued environmental safety, ensured there is no severe safety accidents and no breaching of laws and regulations on environmental protection.
+6. In 2020, the Company highly valued environmental safety, ensured there is no severe safety accidents and no breaching of laws and regulations on environmental protection.
 The Company highly values building corporate culture and actively strives to create a Lonking family atmosphere.
 We continuously decrease labour work of our employees and implemented measures to care for our employees.
 This elevated the staff stability and satisfaction indices, allowing Lonkingers to truly have the senses of pride, belonging and attainment.

-Dear investors, the Board of Lonking has outlined the work agenda for 2020, which sets out the ambitions target of over 20% increase in the Group's revenue in 2020 against 2019.
-Despite the impact of the novel coronavirus disease (COVID-19) both domestically and internationally, we firmly believe that in the midst of the crisis, we should grasp the opportunities amid the positive current situation for the construction machinery industry, and vigorously implement the marketing strategy of "Back to Basics for Being Resilient" and secure the opportunity from market boom to ensure each business segment to outperform the industry.
-We firmly believe, led by the Board, all the Lonkingers will be determined to forge ahead, keep exploring without changing their goals, and strive to exceed the 2020 target set by the Board.
+Dear investors, the Board of Lonking has outlined the work agenda for 2021, which sets out the ambitions target of each business sector in 2021, and specifies the indicators to improve the market share of each sector.
+Despite the impact of the global COVID-19 pandemic, we firmly believe that in the midst of the crisis, we should grasp the opportunities amid the positive current situation for the construction machinery industry, and vigorously implement the marketing strategy of "Back to Basics for Being Resilient" and secure the opportunity from market boom to ensure each business segment to outperform the industry.
+We firmly believe, led by the Board, all the Lonkingers will be determined to forge ahead, keep exploring without changing their goals, and strive to exceed the 2021 target set by the Board.